renesugar/k_elda_archive/docs/_Dev.md

 be ready to merge without reorganizing commits.

 ## Code Structure
-Quilt is structured around a central database (`db`) that stores information about the current state of the system.
-This information is used both by the global controller (Quilt Global) that runs locally on your machine, and by the `minion` containers on the remote machines.
+Kelda is structured around a central database (`db`) that stores information about the current state of the system.
+This information is used both by the global controller (Kelda Global) that runs locally on your machine, and by the `minion` containers on the remote machines.

 ### Database
-Quilt uses the basic `db` database implemented in `db.go`.
+Kelda uses the basic `db` database implemented in `db.go`.
 This database supports insertions, deletions, transactions, triggers and querying.

 The `db` holds the tables defined in `table.go`, and each table is simply a